Doomlab7/vocal-remover/README.md

 [] - python venv in docker
 [] - mp4 example in readme
+[] - bug with . in filenames, like "my song feat. other artist.mp3"
 [] - deploy on heroku or something as example?
 [] - tweet tweet